 Hudson laughed.
 He threw his head back and laughed.
 Red filled his mouth and colored his teeth.
 The sound chilled her more than the pounding on the door and the crackle of flames from above.

 “After all this, you think I’m going to hide under the bed and watch them take you?
 After all this, you still don’t trust me to care for you until the end?
-I promised to protect you with my life, and just because the end came quicker than I’d liked doesn’t make my promise any less.”
+I promised to protect you with my life, and just because the end came quicker than I’d have liked, doesn’t make my promise any less.”

 He stood.
 Wiped his blade on his pant leg.
 “When I go, I plan on taking as many of those hooded cowards with me as possible.”